matestack/matestack-ui-core/docs/guides/200-basic_building_blocks/README.md

 #### Creating own Vue.js components

-For most cases you will not need to create custom Vue.js components, but if you need custom javascript behavior you can implement it by using a custom Vue.js component.
+For most cases you will not need to create custom Vue.js components, but if you need custom JavaScript behavior you can implement it by using a custom Vue.js component.
 It only differs slightly from components.
-They also need to implement a `response` method and use properties to access data but they inherit from `Matestack::Ui::VueJsComponent` and require a javascript file implementing the corresponding frontend component.
+They also need to implement a `response` method and use properties to access data but they inherit from `Matestack::Ui::VueJsComponent` and require a JavaScript file implementing the corresponding frontend component.
 In order to link these they require you to set a Vue.js component name.
 Let's take a look at an example Vue.js component:

 `app/matestack/components/products/image_slider.rb`